GwynethLlewelyn/online-status-insl/trunk/readme.txt

 == Changelog ==

 = 1.6.3 =
 * Apparently, a vulnerability was detected on the Gutenberg Block subsystem (which is not yet working anyway), and Automattic closed access to this plugin.
-Hopefully, I managed to fix it, and their automatic validation system will ac ccept the changes.
+Hopefully, I managed to fix it, and their automatic validation system will accept the changes.
 If not, I'll drop blocks support for the time being.
 * On the GitHub repository, added a few extra configuration files for detecting code violations

 The remaining (historical) changelog is kept on the file `changelog.txt`, as per the WP recommendations.